JakeBx/JakeBx/README.md

-## Jake L — AI/ML Engineer & Technical Leader
+## Jake L — AI/ML Engineer

-Senior AI/ML practitioner with 10+ years building and deploying Generative AI and machine learning systems from prototype to production — across enterprise, financial services, and federal government.
+AI/ML practitioner with 10+ years building and deploying Generative AI and machine learning systems from prototype to production.
 I specialise in the full lifecycle of AI/ML: architecture, deployment, security hardening, and extracting measurable business value at scale.
+Extensive work with critical and regulated industries.

-Currently working as a Staff-level AI Engineer in the Australian federal government, leading enterprise AI/ML strategy and production deployment — overseeing LLM infrastructure, workflow automation, and cross-agency AI capability programmes.
+Currently working as a Staff-level AI Engineer in the Australian federal government, leading enterprise AI/ML strategy and production deployment.
+I oversee LLM infrastructure, workflow automation, and AI capability programmes.

 Previously led high-impact production ML delivery across government and large enterprise (large-scale fraud detection capability recovering more than $2B+ annually) and served as Principal Consultant at a specialist consulting firm, managing enterprise AI engagements for clients including large banks, international government bodies, critical infrastructure, national security, and service delivery.